 Issue Solution Baseline drift Maintain constant temperature conditions during the measurement.
 Device will not turn on Inspect the power cable to be sure it is plugged into the power supply.
 Device cannot be calibrated Fasten the knurled-head screws on the flow cell to prevent incursion from interfering light or an electronics error.
 Insert the test cell.
 Inspect the calibration with a weak absorbing eluent.
 Baseline noise Inspect the flow cell assembly.
 Fasten the knurled-head screws on the flow cell to prevent incursion from interfering light or an electronics error.
 Replace the defective flow cell.
-Inspect the service life of the D2 lamp Reduce the air in the flow cell by using a degasser.
-The relationship of the signal to the light path reference is very low Rinsing the Flow Cell.
-Clean the flow cell window.
-Exchange lamp (spectrum source).
+Inspect the operating time of the Deuteriumand Halogen lamp via the lamps GLP menu.
+Reduce the air in the flow cell by using a degasser.
+The relationship of the signal to the light path reference is very low Rinsing the flow cell.Clean the flow cell window.Exchange lamp (spectrum source).